Written by: Natalia Brown

 If you haven’t already seen the eerie footage or photos circulating of pollution dumps or the mass fish kills in Biscayne Bay, Natalie and I suggest you check out Miami Waterkeeper.
 During our call, she emphasized how their investigative coverage really “brought it home for [her].”

-[pictures captured by Key Biscayne resident, Julian Moise; published by Islander News]
+[Photos: Key Biscayne resident, Julian Moise via Islander News]

-This is just one recent example of the power of social media and public engagement in shedding light on an important issue that’s plaguing our communities at the local level, but we’ve witnessed a similar virtual connection following extreme weather events like hurricanes.
+This is just one recent example of the power of social media and public engagement in shedding light on an important issue that’s plaguing our communities at the local level, but we’ve witnessed a similar virtual connection during recovery from extreme weather events.

-Q: Another major factor in the effectiveness of educational programming, public resources and communications in general is access.
-How does the CLEO Institute work to bridge the divide for those who are underrepresented but also lack the resources to make their voice heard?
+Q: Another major factor in the effectiveness of educational programming, public outreach, and communications in general is access.
+How does the CLEO Institute work to bridge the divide for those who are underrepresented and lack the resources to make their voice heard?

 “CLEO is an organization that sponsors laptops through two of our programs, the Climate Resilient Schools Program and Empowering Resilient Women.
 These laptops have helped increase people’s access to services including climate education tools, resources and more.
 We help under-represented groups build their capacity by working with them in identifying and communicating with their local representatives.”

-This is crucial for organizations that are not on the front-lines.
-We all have a responsibility to amplify the voices of those who are most immediately impacted and those who bear a disproportionate weight of the burden—”not only amplifying their stories but also their needs [because] we are only as resilient as those communities are.”
+We all have a responsibility to amplify the voices of those who are most immediately impacted and those who bear a disproportionate burden from the impacts of climate change—”not only amplifying their stories but also their needs [because] we are only as resilient as those [frontline] communities are.”

 Q: Being an effective communicator is something that we all strive for, no matter what industry we’re working in.
 However, that can prove to be an especially challenging feat in polarized topic areas like climate change.
 What are your go-to strategies for approaching and navigating those more difficult conversations?

-“Climate is surrounded by an air of taboo” because people fear it is too politically charged or sensitive to discuss as frequently as we should be in conversation.
+“Climate is surrounded by an air of taboo” because people fear it is too politically charged or sensitive to discuss as frequently as we should.

-Natalie emphasizes that every conversation about climate change, ultimately is and needs to be centered on the goal of connection.
+Natalie emphasizes that every conversation about climate change needs to be grounded in a meaningful connection.

 “It’s about connection, not conquering.”

-This is a lesson she drew from her work at the CLEO Institute and an article from The Nature Conservancy and that she has grown to value overtime.
-It applies whether you’re starting a conversation with a family member across the dinner table who seems to be blinded by a strong-held belief or if you’re working to establish a compromise or proposal for a local politician.
+This is a lesson that she’s drawn from her work at the CLEO Institute and an article from The Nature Conservancy that she has grown to value overtime.
+It applies whether you’re starting a conversation with a family member across the dinner table who seems to be blinded by a strong-held belief or if you’re advocating for a new bill at a meeting with an elected offical.

-Instead of starting with a bigger-picture issue that isn’t as relatable, conversations about extreme heat or pollution, for example, can be more effective if you lead in with a shared observation: commute complicated by a sunny day flood, difficulty accessing fresh food during the pandemic, or sightings of excessive waste near a storm drain.
-Because these issues are so far-reaching, they are rooted in scientific and systemic truths just as much as individual cultural or social experiences.
+Instead of starting with a bigger-picture issue that isn’t as relatable, conversations about extreme heat or pollution (for example) can be more effective if you lead in with a shared observation: commute complicated by a sunny day flood, difficulty accessing fresh food during the pandemic, or sightings of excessive waste near a storm drain.
+These issues are rooted in scientific and statistical evidence just as much as they are realized through our experiential knowledge.

 “No one has had a change of mind if they’re just being spewed facts.”
 Behavior change starts from connection and shared values, so the way you frame the conversation is super important!

-Natalie and I also discussed the importance of giving yourself some room for mistakes.
+Natalie and I also discussed the importance of giving yourself grace for mistakes.
 These conversations are tied to emotional and personal experiences that may veer the conversation from where you intended, and that’s totally okay.

-Having one focus is helpful, because the issues can be so complex.
-Our words can become overwhelming and less effective when we tie in too many different factors or fail to listen as much as we speak.
-Being an active listener is essential to mutually benefiting from the conversation, so focus on one anecdote you can connect on and strive to get a strong grasp for where the other person is coming from on the topic.
+Keeping one focus in mind can be helpful because issues like climate change can feel extremely complex or daunting in conversation.
+Our words are likely to be less effective if we tie in too many different impacts or fail to listen as much as we speak.
+Natalie suggests to focus on one anecdote you can connect on, and strive to get a strong grasp for where the other person is coming from on the topic.